 Exploring the most important 55 months in American history

 Senator John J. Crittenden introduces a complex program designed to end the sectional crisis and preserve the Union.
+This plan is opposed by President-elect Abraham Lincoln, who refuses any compromise that might allow slavery to expand into the new territories.

 President-elect Abraham Lincoln tries to reach out to influential southerners to find some sort of rapidly vanishing middle ground in the unfolding sectional crisis.